 The BA in Education is a double-major program.
 Students who wish to pursue their studies in one of the MA Education programs and work at schools need a Teaching Certificate.
-Therefore, students are advised to choose as a second major a subject which is taught in secondary schools.
+Accordingly, students are advised to choose as a second major a subject which is taught in secondary schools.

-The three clusters are:
+The two tracks are:

-Development and learning processes
+1. Development and learning processes

-This cluster aims to deepen the knowledge about key aspects of human development processes and models for normal development.
-This cluster will enable exposure to specific programs in the education system for children with and without special needs.
+This track aims to deepen the knowledge about key aspects of human development processes and models for normal development.
+Students will be exposed to specific educational programs for children with and without special needs.